nspcc-dev/neofs-api/proto-docs/accounting.md

 ### Message BalanceRequest
 Message defines the request body of Balance method.

-To indicate the account for which the balance is requested, its identifier is used.
+To indicate the account for which the balance is requested, it's identifier is used.

 To gain access to the requested information, the request body must be formed according to the requirements from the system specification.